unlikelyUsual/unlikelyUsual/README.md

 <br/>

-Hi, I'm [Prabhat Kumar](https://unlikelyusual.github.io/portfolio/) , a Full Stack Developer with four years of dedicated professional experience in the software development realm, I've garnered extensive exposure to a wide array of end-to-end development solutions.
+Hi, I'm [Prabhat Kumar](https://unlikelyusual.github.io/portfolio/) , a Full Stack Developer with more than 6 years of dedicated professional experience in the software development realm, I've garnered extensive exposure to a wide array of end-to-end development solutions.

   - 🌱 I’m currently learning Ruby | NextJs
   - 📫 Reach me at **kumarprabhat308@gmail.com**